Skip to main content

 • Data completeness (missing required fields)

-• Data consistency (formatting, standardization)
+• Data consistency (formatting, standardisation)

 • Outdated/stale records

-• Data import/export processes
+• Data import/export processes (see our data migration best practices)

 What we look for: